opnsense/docs/source/manual/nat.rst

 When a client on an internal network makes an outbound request, the gateway will have to change the source IP to the external IP of the gateway, since the outside server will not be able to send an answer back otherwise.

+Outbound NAT is also referred to as “Source NAT” or “SNAT”.

 If you only have one external IP, then you leave the Outbound NAT options on automatic.
 However, if you have multiple IP addresses, you might want to change the settings and add some custom rules.